jordansirwin/TCAA/README.markdown

 _Tidings Come, Adventure Awaits_ is a roleplaying campaign outline filled with adventures that can be autonomous "One Shots" or a long-running series leading the players into nearly any imaginable situation.

-TCAW is nothing more than ideas and guidelines that you may incorporate into your own stories, use "as is" for a quick game session, or link together to create your own "TCAW Campaign".
+TCAA is nothing more than ideas and guidelines that you may incorporate into your own stories, use "as is" for a quick game session, or link together to create your own "TCAA Campaign".